-The basin restoration is now almost complete.
+The basin restoration is now complete.
 It has been excavated to its original lines, brickwork repaired, concrete coping replaced, ground landscaped and the grass is growing quickly thanks to the usual, British summer weather.
-All that is left to do is fill it with water, carry out a two-week leakage test then if CRT Engineering are happy, we can open up the arm fully to moorers.
+As of the 4th September, the arm is now fully navigable and we are now taking in moorers.

 7th October 2015.

 We have planning approval and once Rugby Ecology and Planning Office approve our ecology submissions we will start excavating in earnest.
 There are some 16,500 Cubic Meters of debris to remove to reveal the basin and it will take a lot of dumper runs to clear it all away.
 Fortunately, the soil is environmentally sound and we have room on other parts of the land to accommodate it.

 At this stage we have little idea of what we will find.
 Our hope is that the canal infrastructure is still good and we will be able to repair the brick walling and reduce the need for modern steel piling.
 This is the first time for over 50 years that the basin has seen the light of day so we just don't know.

 The first stage before we dig is to seal the arm off from the main canal and drain the water from the first part of the arm that we reinstated in 2014.
 The arm will now contain fish and the experts will be coming in to net them and return them to the main canal.

 The arm is dammed off from the main canal the experts have netted all the fish to return them to the main line.
 The only exception to this were four Signal Crayfish which, as the law states, could not be set free.